eliamue/foundations-prep-april-2021/01-terminal-and-github/exercises/LAB-01b-terminal-and-markdown-in-github.md

 git clone ....
 cd /path/to/whatever/
  ```
+11) In instructions.md, also add examples of a numbered list, a bullet list, a table, bold, italicized, h1, h2, and h3 text.
-11) ACP your code and push it to your master branch!
+12) ACP your code and push it to your master branch!
-12) Put the link to the repo in the canvas submission.
+13) Put the link to the repo in the canvas submission.